 - If there are some options you can eat, bring a side and/or dessert that will compliment it: Now my mom prepares and roasts the turkey every year using ingredients that are compliant with our diet.
 So, we offer to bring side dishes to share with the rest of the family.
 That way, we know we have something to pair with the turkey to make a full meal.

 - Eat beforehand: If you aren’t thrilled about packing up your own meal and bringing it along, then stuff your face eat before your gathering, and spend the rest of the day mingling and socializing.
-(Pro-tip: if you have a drink (even if it’s just water) in your hand, people tend to ask less questions about why you aren’t partaking in food festivities.)
+(Pro-tip: if you have a drink in your hand, even if it’s just water, people tend to ask less questions about why you aren’t partaking in food festivities.)

 - Pick the restaurant: If your holiday festivities are at a restaurant, offer to pick the restaurant so that you know it’s safe.
 If that’s not an option, call the restaurant beforehand and work with them to make a meal that suits your needs.
 Here is a very detailed article on how to eat out on a restricted diet like the AIP or Paleo diet.